derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 In total, over 80 comments were removed by r/Bitcoin moderators, most of which were unfortunately deleted too quickly for the Removeeddit tool to archive.

-#### 10 December 2015

-Mircea Popescu [posts a bounty for the murder of Pieter Wuille](http://trilema.com/2015/theres-a-one-bitcoin-reward-for-the-death-of-pieter-wuille-details-below/) and claims to have 'murdered Bitcoin XT' too.

->The first party to produce a verifiable death certificate for one Pieter Wuille, aka sipa, last known to exist somewhere around KU Leuven in Belgium will receive payment of 1 (one) Bitcoin to any valid* Bitcoin address of his specification.

-He says that Pieter Wuillie is pushing a "Gavinism" in supporting Segwit, which is an odd line of reasoning.

->This can not be emphasized enough : you can not be building any type of business on any sort of Gavinism, because they will not survive on the middle term.
-It's not just the Bitcoins, that you would have lost had I not murdered "XT".

-He also writes that you don't own Bitcoin unless you run a full Bitcoin node.

->No, "you" don't hold any Bitcoin until and unless you control a full node that has a wallet.
-If for instance you're "using blockchain.info" then USG has your Bitcoin, and you use them, maybe, sometimes, at their pleasure.
-Or not.
-Nodes means "fully validating" nodes.
-The other version, the faux-nodes, the "not really nodes", the "I can't believe it's not a node" SPV nonsense are the ones that require the specification just like when an honest man meets a thief the honest man is Jim and the thief is Jeff the Thief - not the other fucking way around.
->
->Oh, of course you're the ones running non-nodes, who want to pretend otherwise, right

 #### The same day

 SlushPool [renables BIP 101 support after the DDos attack](https://bitcoinmagazine.com/articles/slush-pool-to-re-enable-bip-bitcoin-mining-1448902761) and says it hopes BIP 101 is adopted and that the limit on block size is an issue for businesses and users.